briansu2004/MyAngular/README.md

 If you can say:

-> “It depends, and here’s what I would evaluate…”
+> “It depends, and here's what I would evaluate…”

 you will score well.